-Corporate Overview and Scrutiny can see that budgets for both Adults and Children's Social Care have increased significantly for next year to reflect current levels of demand for the service and provision for some continued increase in demand over next year.
+Corporate Overview and Scrutiny Committee can see that budgets for both Adults and Children's Social Care have increased significantly for next year to reflect current levels of demand for the service and provision for some continued increase in demand over next year.
+The budget for Adults Services has increased by £22.1 million (21%) and Children's Services by £8.8 million (13%) which the Committee acknowledges are large sums of money.

 The Committee acknowledges that the budgets have been put together using the best information currently available and therefore are as robust as they could be at the time of setting the budget.

-However, given it is difficult to foresee the future demand in the need for Children's and Adult's services and how this will affect budgets for both, Corporate Overview and Scrutiny Committee considers that the budget for both Children's and Adult's Services is an area of continued risk to the Council's budget for 2023/24.
+However, given it is difficult to foresee the future demand in the need for Children's and Adult's services and how this will affect budgets for both services, Corporate Overview and Scrutiny Committee considers that the budget for both Children's and Adult's services is an area of ongoing risk to the Council's budget for 2023/24.